 - Health Waive

 If your spouse's (non-State) employer will not cover you under their group plan because you are enrolled in any of the State-sponsored health care options, including the Catastrophic Plan, you can "opt out" completely and still receive the $50 biweekly payment (select "Health Waiver with Rebate").
 You must be in pay status to receive this payment.

 *Except for those employees in certain bargaining units who are hired on or after 1/1/00 who have a regular work schedule of 40 hours or less per bi-weekly pay period (not permanent-intermittent positions).

 The State will cover the full premium cost of this plan,* and you will receive a $50 biweekly payment for being enrolled in the Catastrophic Health Plan.
 Please refer to the Insurance Rates Page.

 This is a hospitalization-only plan intended as an option if you have coverage elsewhere (for example, through a spouse who works for another employer).
+Be sure to check the terms of coverage under any other plan to ensure coverage rules allow primary coverage under that plan.
 Benefits under this plan are payable only after you have paid expenses equal to one month's basic salary (your deductible).
 The maximum deductible for two or more covered persons in your family is limited to 1½ months of your basic salary.